purol/ANN-with-genetic-algorithm/README.md

 Reference
 -------------
 https://home.fnal.gov/~souvik/Brain/index.html
 the program of regerence link looks so similar with mine.
-However, it is just derived from same graphic library.(opencv) Actual code is totally different!
+However, it is just derived from same graphic library(opencv).
+Actual code is totally different!